simpixelated/simpixelated.com/src/now.md

 ### Reading

-- Over halfway through _The New Better Off_ by Courtney E. Martin.
-It's a collection of essays about how the American Dream has transformmed for the most recent generations.
-A little too happily celebrating things like the gig-economy, the sharing economy, and just our general lack of ownership due to late-stage capitalism and not really anything we're choosing.
+- Over halfway through _Outclassed: How the Left Lost the Working Class_ by Joan C. Williams.
+As a liberal elite who has grown class concious over the last 5+ years, I'm really appreciating the insights into different demographics and why they voted for the Far Right.
+It helps me feel some level of empathy and define a path forward for progressive policies that unite people vs. corporations.

 ### Watching

-- Rewatching _Mad Men_ - it's too good.
-Still feels fresh and unique.
-I feel like each time we come at it, it shows a new dimension, based on our station in life.
-For example, being a mid-life with a child.
-- _Last of Us_ season 2 - wow, what a start to the season.
-I haven't played the game, but I new the overall story.
-But still, it was intense.
+- Periodically enjoying [Kian's Bizarre B&B](https://www.netflix.com/title/81902047).
+I love me a good Korean/Japanese quasi-reality show.
-- _Taskmaster_ season 19 - so excited to see Jason Mantzoukas on the show!
+- _Taskmaster_ season 20 - not my absolute favorite season, but still loving the show

 ### Playing

 - Still doing the daily _Wordle_
-- Finished _Avowed_.
-I loved being able to explore the Pillars of Eternity world in full, first-person 3D.
-I went with a mostly guns-based ranger class and it was a "blast".
+- Finished _Ghost of Yotei_.
+It was just as good as Tsushima, but different (for better and worse).
+- Trying out _Ball x Pit_ and really enjoying it.

 ### Doing

 - Working on [Strong Towns Carmel](https://strongtownscarmel.org/).

-_Last updated: May 5, 2025_
+_Last updated: Oct 28, 2025_